PolusAI/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 Jupyter is a powerful tool, with many useful features.
 For more information on how to use Jupyter, we recommend searching for Jupyter tutorials and literature online.

 ### Configuration for Submodule 4: Single-Cell Genomics Analysis with RAPIDS
-#### conda
-All dependencies for these examples can be installed with conda.

-After installing the necessary dependencies, you can just run `jupyter lab notebook`.

 #### RAPIDS